Take advantage of EV tax credits and rebates

 The financing entity may collect a fee of up to $150 from the buyer's tax credit to cover its administrative costs for processing the assignment.

-Holy Cross Energy offers rebate for a Level 2 home charger
+Holy Cross customers can get a free Level 2 home charger

 - Holy Cross is offering its customers a ChargePoint Home Level 2 EV charger (up to two chargers if you have two EVs).